See the Story Index for Wael Abdelgawad’s other stories.

 I had a headache that felt like a tiny person had squeezed into my skull and was carving his name into my cerebral cortex with a hammer and chisel.
 I did not want to visit the Butler Avenue mosque.
 These memories of the past left me feeling sapped and guilty.
 I was inclined to agree with Farah Anwar’s assessment of me as a useless person.
 I wished I could be almost anywhere else right then.

-The negative thoughts would not help me find Anna.
+The negative thoughts would not help me find Anna, however.
 I pushed them aside.
 I would have plenty of time to hate myself later.
-In spite of my headache, the aroma of the food in the car made my mouth water.

 Pizzas in hand, I parked in front of the masjid and knocked loudly on the heavy wooden door.
 Eventually I heard locks turning and a deadbolt sliding, and the door was opened by none other than Imam Abdus-Samad himself.